Mateis/work-website/index.md

 # Matthijs Alderliefste
 I would like to help you realise your dreams.
 Software, videos and events I can create for you.
+I have done the work in the trences myself.
+Now I lead others to get it done.

 ## Web and mobile software development
 ### Example projects